FEB 23-24: BALTIMORE AMERICAN CRAFT COUNCIL, MD

 We have teamed up with Shuron, a quality US frame manufacturer (since 1865) who has frames that come in sizes—a bonus for those of you looking for something out of the norm.
 They are the iconic frames which Rayban based their famous style on—you’ll recognize them when you see them.
 They’re hot!

 And we would like to register our frustrations with all the opticians who decline to put lenses in our frames.
 Our readers are just ordinary frames.
 Any optician can change the lenses in them if they choose to and want your business.
-I take each new style and new technique to my optician to see if there is any problem changing the lenses.
+I take each new style to my optician to see if there is any problem changing the lenses.
 If I tell you they can be changed, they can, I have seen it with my own eyes (and you can too if you look on our instagram page) I had a woman tell me that her optician said the lenses in her glasses couldn’t be changed while she was facing my husband who was wearing the very same frame filled with his progressive lenses and she still didn’t believe me!
 I am going on the record to say that if an optician turns down doing the work on a pair of our frames it is for one of the following reasons: they don’t have the skills (they might send it out to be done and have no idea) or they prefer to sell you their own frames for obvious reasons and that goes for any other frames, not just ours.
 In that case I would find myself a new optician who has your interests in mind, too.